andrewchambers/bupstash/doc/man/bupstash-list.1.md

 ### decryption-key-id

-This special tag is inserted when the `--query-encrypted` option is used, it allows searching against the key id that would be uesd for decrypting the given item.
+This special tag is inserted when the `--query-encrypted` option is used, it allows searching against the key id that would be used for decrypting the given item.
 This tag is mostly useful for pruning backups for which you do not have the decryption key.

 ### size